Robert Barry (musician): Early life

 Barry was born in Chicago.
 He graduated from DuSable High School, where he studied under Captain Walter Dyett.

 Career

-Barry joined the Sun Ra Arkestra in the 1950s appearing on albums such as We Travel the Space Ways, Nubians of Plutonia, and Sun Song but when the Arkestra moved to New York City in 1961 Barry stayed in Chicago ending his tenure with the band.
+Barry joined the Sun Ra Arkestra in the 1950s, appearing on albums such as We Travel the Space Ways, Nubians of Plutonia, and Sun Song.
+However, when the Arkestra moved to New York City in 1961, Barry stayed in Chicago, ending his tenure with the band.